 Brand Name | Product Type

-3. BEST RUNNING SHOES FOR ICE
+3. BEST RUNNING SHOES FOR ICY TRAILS

-Lightweight and rugged, Salomon's Spikecross 5 GTX UNISEX shoes with their Quicklace lace-up system feature an aggressive lug pattern and rubber outsole that provide excellent traction on icy surfaces.
 Made with bluesign certified materials and GTX waterproof protection, this is truly the ultimate winter running shoe.
-And when it comes to durability, the price is well worth it - if you're a seasoned runner.
+And when it comes to durability, the price is well worth it for any seasoned runner.

 Price: 0.00$